 Finance Minister Heng Swee Keat introduced the SMEs Go Digital Programme, to help SMEs cope with the growing need for digital solutions in cybersecurity, data analysis and more.
 With this programme, businesses can look forward to in-person advice at SME Centres and a new SME Technology Hub.
 Although more details are set to be released this month, experts are already viewing it as a necessity.
 PwC’s Sunil Agarwal believes that:

 As Mr Heng notes, “digital technology can significantly improve productivity”, especially in the retail, F&B, trade, logistics, cleaning and security sectors.
 SMEs can get a headstart at digitalisation with their own e-commerce shop.
 This raises brand visibility and boosts SEO rankings.
-Get a headstart on the digital movement with StarHub’s user-friendly eShop Builder.

 The Foreign Worker Levy (FWL) increase in the Marine and Process sectors have been deferred for one more year, indicating that there is no change in foreign worker levy till 30 June 2018.